SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     This exception ensures that an older compiler doesn't attempt to parse syntax introduced in a newer version of Swift.

-For information about how you can use conditional compilation blocks and explicit member expressions together, see :ref:`Expressions_ExplicitMemberExpression`.
+For information about how you can wrap explicit member expressions in conditional compilation blocks, see :ref:`Expressions_ExplicitMemberExpression`.

 .. syntax-grammar::